 Daniel Darling is an author, pastor and Christian leader.
-He currently serves as the the Director of The Land Center for Cultural Engagement at Southwestern Baptist Theological Seminary and Assistant Professor of Faith and Culture at Texas Baptist College.
+He currently serves as the Director of The Land Center for Cultural Engagement at Southwestern Baptist Theological Seminary and Assistant Professor of Faith and Culture at Texas Baptist College.

 Prior to his leadership of the Land Center, Darling served as the Senior Vice President for Communications of the National Religious Broadcasters.
 He also has served the Southern Baptist Convention as the Vice President of Communications at the Ethics and Religious Liberty Commission.
+He has also pastored churches in Illinois and Tennessee.

 Dan is an award–winning writer whose work has appeared in numerous publications.
 He is a columnist for World magazine and a regular contributor to USA Today.
 Dan’s work is often featured in Christianity Today and The Gospel Coalition and his op-eds have appeared in The Washington Post, CNN, Washington Times, Time, Huffington Post, National Review, First Things, and other leading outlets.